-The cheaper and quality-increasing Chinese goods occupy nearly 70 – 80% of the Malaysian market, and with the convenience of the Internet, “anyone and everyone can import” is more becoming.
+When cheaper price tag meets the quality; Chinese goods occupy nearly 70 – 80% of the Malaysian market and with the convenience of the Internet, “anyone and everyone can import” is becoming a common trend.

 With the implementation of several policies in Malaysia in 2017 and the official launch of Alibaba in Malaysia, the implementation of the DFTZ (Digital Free Trade Zone), ensure that e-commerce will explode in the next few years, and the era of small and micro enterprises will come.

 If we are to take this journey, how do we start?
-Many people think of importing and selling goods from China, but because of many factors, many people are unable too.
+Many people think of importing and selling goods from China, but because of various factors, many people are unable to.

 Today we will talk about the six issues of Chinese imports and how to treat the correct attitude of Chinese imports.

 Its implementation is well-developed in the Internet.
 Finding vendors is not a big problem.
-China’s major platforms such as Alibaba and global source are very developed.
-There are many ways to find a good supplier, for example, look at their number of transactions.
-Customer evaluation and so on, and this kind of platform has been supervised very well for several years.
+China’s major platforms such as Alibaba and global source are well developed.
+There are many ways to find a good supplier, for example, look at their number of transactions, customer evaluation and so on, and this kind of platform has been well supervised for several years.
 If used properly, it is not difficult to find high-quality suppliers.

 China has many world-scale wholesale markets.
 The most famous are:

 Zhejiang Yiwu Small Department Store Wholesale City

 There are many places that are not listed.
 Actually, you can check online or with some experienced friends around you.
 Buying a direct plane ticket for field trips and on-site purchases can be a good way.

 The transportation cost is too high and too complicated